Private Lessons * Individual Speech & Voice Coaching Sessions

 About Private Coaching

-As your personal communications guru, Kathy's one-on-one lessons are customized for you to help you achieve results using exercises and techniques to best suit your way of learning.
+As your personal communications guru, Kathy's lessons are customized for you with the goal being to achieve results using exercises and techniques to best suit your way of learning.

 • A profile outlining YOUR goals and time line for monitored progress